Kasekopf/loopstar/README.md

 #### Requirements for Casual

-- Run `loopstar sim path=smol` to see requirements.
+- Run `loopstar sim` to see requirements.
 Note that the required items listed are enough that the script will not crash, but _not_ necessarily enough to finish the run in one day.

 Other Recommendations: